Spectral-Finance/scoracle-example/README.md

 # scoracle-example

 ## Getting Started
+1. nvm use 16.14.2

-1. Install Dependencies with `yarn install`
+2. Install Dependencies with `yarn install`

-2. Populate environemnt variables in `.env`
+3. Populate environemnt variables in `.env`
 ```
 ALCH_STAGING_TOKEN=
 INFURA_TOKEN=
 MNEMONIC=
 ```

-3. Compile smart contracts with `yarn compile`
+4. Compile smart contracts with `yarn compile`

-4. Deploy `MyContract.sol` with `yarn deploy:myContract:arbitrumGoerli`
+5. Deploy `MyContract.sol` with `yarn deploy:myContract:arbitrumGoerli`

-5. Calculate Score with `yarn calculateScore:myContract:arbitrumGoerli`
+6. Calculate Score with `yarn calculateScore:myContract:arbitrumGoerli`

-6. Read Score and check to see if you're "prequalified" with `yarn prequalifyUser:myContract:arbitrumGoerli`
+7. Read Score and check to see if you're "prequalified" with `yarn prequalifyUser:myContract:arbitrumGoerli`

 The `prequalify` function and script is just an example of how you could use the MACRO score in your application.
 You could use it to prequalify a user for a loan, gate them from participating in a liquidity pool, enable a Buy-Now-Pay-Later escrow contract, etc. There are many ways the MACRO score could be used.